awesomephant/blog/posts/continuous-typography.md

 ### Functions with multiple parameters

 {% fig "/assets/continuous-type/function-2d.svg" "If we define the font size as a function of the screen size and the reader's default font size, it forms a plane."
 "A plane is drawn on a 3d-coordinate system.
-Caption: Font size = Screen width × 0.01 + Reader's default font size × 0.85" "" %}
+Caption: Font size = Screen width × 0.01 + Reader's default font size × 0.85" "" "big" %}

 So far, we've only looked at functions with a single input parameter  – the screen width.
 But that's not the only input we can use.
 For instance, it's probably a good idea to take into account the default font size the reader has set up in their device settings, in addition to the size of their screen {% fn "In fact, the user’s default font size should probably be the first parameter we care about.
 The only reason I’m using the screen width here is that its effects are easier to visualise."%}.